Pilanesberg National Park: 2000s

-The size of the park was increased from 552 to 572 km^{2} in May 2004 as part of a workable 10-year plan to establish a corridor between Pilanesberg and Madikwe Game Reserve.
-The 20 km^{2} that was added on the northwestern was the first bit from Pilanesberg's side.
+The size of the park was increased from 552 to 57 km2 in May 2004 as part of a workable 10-year plan to establish a corridor between Pilanesberg and Madikwe Game Reserve.
+The 20 km2 that was added on the northwestern was the first bit from Pilanesberg's side.
 On the Madikwe's side, there have already been several additions towards the southeast.
 There are also several private owners dropping fences from the middle moving towards Pilanesberg and Madikwe.
 Property, that was selling for South African rand30,000/km^{2} 2 years ago, is now selling for South African rand 500,000/km^{2}.
 Plans are being concluded to add a large piece of land to the park in the next two years.
 A recent poll conducted by the South African Tourism Board found that the Pilanesberg has jumped to the number 1 ranking on the list of most popular public game reserves in South Africa.
 This comes after many years of trailing the Kruger National Park.